 Peer review panels, composed of faculty that mirror the disciplines in an applicant pool, are key to the research enterprise at UT.
 Dozens of funding opportunities require an internal review process, including limited submission competitions, UT’s internal research seed programs, and red team reviews specifically for large and complex proposals.

-Kimberly Eck, assistant vice chancellor of research development in the Office of Research and Engagement, encourages faculty to participate when asked to serve as a reviewer.
+Kimberly Eck, assistant vice chancellor of research development in the Office of Research and Economic Development, encourages faculty to participate when asked to serve as a reviewer.
 “The process is beneficial to both the applicants and the reviewers, who have a chance to see what makes a strong proposal from an objective perspective.”

 Hannah Schmidt, research development coordinator, manages the limited submission process and notes that, increasingly, federal funding agencies are limiting the number of submissions received by a single institution.
 One such program is the National Science Foundation Research Traineeship.
 It is up to the university to choose the top 1-3 proposals to further develop and submit.

 Once a limited submission opportunity is published by the funder, or sometimes prior to the release of the solicitation, Schmidt will issue a request for ”Notifications of Interest” through the limited submissions digest, targeted department-wide emails, and the Funding Opportunities Digest.
 If she receives more than the limited number of applications, Schmidt initiates an internal competition.